noconaway/whos-at-cogsci/README.md

 1. Find some way to systematically confirm that no presentations were missed in preprocessing.
 2. Reset Button.
 Allow users to remove the focal author without replacement.
-3. Make sure names are not terribly overlapping in the presentation frequency plot, except in extreme cases (e.g., J Tenenbaum).
-G Honke suggests looking into Jitter.
-4. Sometimes author-button clicking does not work?
-Usually returns some other author, usually one that is in the coauthor section...
-I think something strange is going on with the dependencies, maybe `Isolate()` would fix it?
-5. More vertical padding between buttons.
+3. More vertical padding between buttons.
-6. Alignment of text for A* and Z* authors should be dynamic.
-Maybe this is also a jitter issue.
+4. Make sure author names do not run off screen (e.g., last names starting with A or Z)
-7. Remove TBD's from presentation title table.
+5. Remove TBD's from presentation title table.

 ###Notes